Eiji Uehiro

 Eiji Uehiro (上廣 榮治, Uehiro Eiji) was a Japanese ethicist, social educator, and writer.
-He was the founder of the Uehiro Foundation on Ethics and Education, in 1987, and the Oxford Uehiro Centre for Practical Ethics, in 2003.
+He founded the Uehiro Foundation on Ethics and Education in 1987 and the Oxford Uehiro Centre for Practical Ethics in 2003.

 Early life and education

 Uehiro was born in Kumamoto Prefecture on 6 June 1937.
-In 1960, he graduated from the Chuo University, Faculty of Law.
+In 1960, he graduated from the Faculty of Law at Chuo University.

 Career

-Uehiro established the Uehiro Foundation on Ethics and Education in 1987, which later became a partner of the Carnegie Council for Ethics in International Affairs.
-The foundation was inspired by his father, Tetsuhiko Uehiro, a survivor of the atomic bombing of Hiroshima, whose experiences led him to forming a traditional ethics organization in Japan, which Uehiro considered not to have a universal or international enough focus.
-In 2002, he established the Uehiro Chair in Practical Ethics at the University of Oxford; a year later, this led to the formation of the Oxford Uehiro Centre for Practical Ethics.
+Uehiro established the Uehiro Foundation on Ethics and Education in 1987.
+The foundation later became a partner of the Carnegie Council for Ethics in International Affairs.
+According to Carl B. Becker, the foundation was influenced by Uehiro's father, Tetsuhiko Uehiro, a survivor of the atomic bombing of Hiroshima, who had founded a traditional ethics organisation in Japan.
+Uehiro considered that organisation insufficiently universal or international in scope.

+In 2002, Uehiro established the Uehiro Chair in Practical Ethics at the University of Oxford.
+This was followed in 2003 by the formation of the Oxford Uehiro Centre for Practical Ethics.

 Recognition

-Uehiro received the Medal with Blue Ribbon from the Emperor of Japan in 1997, for his services to ethical education.
+Uehiro received the Medal with Blue Ribbon from the Emperor of Japan in 1997 for his work in ethical education.
 In 2016, he received the Order of the Rising Sun, 3rd class.